Philosophies of Interpretation and Understanding

 - Full Year

-- Have acquired a sound knowledge of theoretical issues facing religion in postmodern thought.
+- Have acquired a sound knowledge of core debates and key thinkers in philosophical hermeneutics.

 - Have acquired a familiarity with the relationship between understanding, interpretation, voice, speech, and knowledge.